jimshalo10/EpicGPULightMassPatch/README.md

 This patch is currently UNTESTED, please test it!.
 Report your findings in the thread

+The test file is available in the post [Landscape test project](https://forums.unrealengine.com/t/gpu-lightmass-not-working-on-landscape/1371174/8)

 [posting thread to report testing Landscape patch](https://forums.unrealengine.com/t/gpu-lightmass-not-working-on-landscape/1371174)

 So commit has been converted to 5.3.2 source in the file